 Discretionary Mutual Fund: is it feasible?Business Management

-To address the rising cost of insurance premiums relating to the use of insulated sandwich panelling, an industry-wide feasibility study was conducted to understand if the Australian apple and pear industry could benefit from pooling resources via the establishment of a Discretionary Mutual Fund (DMF).
-Book now for the January event.
+The session is the next step in helping industry address the rising cost of insurance premiums relating to the use of insulated sandwich panelling.
+Phase one saw an industry-wide feasibility study conducted to understand if the Australian apple and pear industry could benefit from pooling resources via the establishment of a Discretionary Mutual Fund (DMF).

 Discretionary Mutual Fund: is it feasible?

-Initial findings show that the 12 per cent of apple and pear growing businesses nationally who participated in the feasibility study are currently paying more than $6.5 million a year in premiums.
+Initial findings show that the 12 per cent of apple and pear growing businesses nationally, who participated in the feasibility study, are currently paying more than $6.5 million a year in insurance premiums.
 Last financial year just $1 million was paid out in claims to the same group.

 Justin Niven from KJ Risk Group is the expert engaged by APAL to analyse data collected during the study.
 He said he was really encouraged by the figures shared so far.